ThePhD/ThePhD.github.io/_posts/2023-06-07-cuneicode-and-the-future-of-text-in-c.markdown

-# Cuneicode and the Encoding Registry
+# cuneicode and the Encoding Registry

 As detailed in Part 1 and hinted at above, libiconv — and many other existing encoding infrastructures — do not provide a way to expand their encoding knowledge at run time.
 They ship with a fixed set of encodings, and you must either directly modify the library or directly edit data files in order to coax more encodings out of the interface.
 In the case of Standard C, sometimes that means injecting more files into the system locale files, or other brittle nd non-portable things.
 We need a means of loading up and controlling a central place where we can stuff all our encodings.
 Not only that, but we also: